livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 ### App locations

-Currently, your app can extend three areas of the the LiveChat Agent interface:
+Currently, your app can extend three areas of the LiveChat Agent App interface:

 - the Details section, by adding a new tab with your web content or a new widget in the default Customer Details tab
 - the Main menu, by adding a new, fullscreen section with your web content